Inside Ukraine’s start-up weapons industry rising from the ashes

 It’s got twice the range of the US Tomahawk, carries twice as much explosive and costs about the same.

 But its main advantage is that it is entirely under the control of Ukraine’s forces.
-The UK and France restricted the use of the Anglo-French Storm Shadow cruise missiles against Russia targets inside Ukraine only for many months.
+The UK and France restricted the use of the Anglo-French Storm Shadow cruise missiles to Russian targets inside Ukraine for many months.

 The US reduced the ability of Ukraine to use American ATACM missiles against Russian targets in Russia and has not yet decided on whether to allow access to Tomahawks, that would be paid for by European allies.